Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

 \subsection{High-throughput screening}

-The obvious practical application of a well-trained regression model is to identify sequences that assemble into a target aggregate morphology from among the hundreds of thousands of possible permutations.
-Accordingly, we deploy the trained RNN model to predict the aggregate morphology (i.e., $Z$ embedding) for all $63 \, 090$ unique sequences with 60\% $A$ monomers.
+The obvious practical application of a well-trained regression model is to identify sequences that assemble into a target aggregate morphology from among the many thousands of possible permutations.
+Accordingly, we deploy the ensemble of ten trained RNN models (one for each fold in the cross-validation of Fig.~\ref{fig:regression-comparison}) to predict the aggregate morphology (i.e., $Z$ embedding) for all $63 \, 090$ unique sequences with 60\% $A$ monomers (the origin of this number is explained in the ESI\dag).
 From these predictions, we perform high-throughput screening to select the most promising candidates for exhibiting the desired aggregate structure.

 We present the results from two demonstrations of this high-throughput screening approach.
-First, we seek sequences with morphology similar to the six sequences reported in Table 2 of Ref.~\citenum{statt2021unsupervised}, corresponding to peripheral ``unique'' archetypes in the latent space.
+First, we seek sequences with morphology similar to the six sequences reported in Table 2 of Ref.~\citenum{statt2021unsupervised}, corresponding to the ``archetypal'' structures in the learned manifold.
+We refer to these structures as strings, membranes, vesicles, liquid droplets, spherical micelles, and wormlike micelles, for labels (a)-(f) respectively.
 Second, we select eight morphologies from the $2 \, 038$ labeled data points using K-Means clustering, such that they are well dispersed across the latent space.
-In each case, we choose the five sequences with the smallest Euclidean distance in $Z$ between the prediction of the RNN model $Z_p$ and the target location $Z_t$.
-For each sequence, five replicas were simulated to quantify intrinsic variability in the self-assembly process.
+In each case, we choose the five sequences with the smallest Euclidean distance in $Z$ between the prediction of the RNN model $\tilde{Z}$ and the target location $Z_t$, not permitting sequences that are already present in the $2 \, 038$ labeled set.
+For each sequence, five replicas were simulated to quantify stochasticity in the self-assembly process.

 The results of the high-throughput screening are shown in Fig.~\ref{fig:full-design}.
 At least one of the five candidate sequences includes the target structure within one standard deviation of its mean for all but a few of the targets.
-As indicated by the ellipses, the covariance among replicas is significantly smaller in the archetypes (top row) compared to the K-Means clusters (bottom row).
-This is consistent with Fig.~\ref{fig:uncertainty}, which shows reduced variance on the periphery of the latent space compared to the center; since UMAP assumes a uniform density, morphologies with the higher disorder (and thus more possible states) are distorted to occupy a larger area than more ordered ones (with fewer possible states).
+As indicated by the ellipses, the covariance among replicas is significantly smaller in the archetypes (top) compared to the K-Means clusters (bottom).
+This is consistent with Fig.~\ref{fig:uncertainty}, which shows reduced variance on the periphery of the latent space compared to the center; Since UMAP assumes a uniform density, morphologies with the higher disorder (and thus more possible states) are distorted to occupy a larger area than more ordered ones (with fewer possible states).